-- eight out of nine portions of the last resort gas service (for customers providing public services or those without a supplier): Valle d'Aosta, Piedmont, Liguria, Lombardy, Trentino Alto Adige, Veneto, Friuli-Venezia-Giulia, Emilia-Romagna, Tuscany, Umbria, Marche, Abruzzo, Molise, Basilicata, Puglia, Lazio and Campania; and - five out of nine portions of the default gas distribution service (for customers in arrears): Valle d'Aosta, Piedmont, Liguria, Lombardy, Friuli-Venezia-Giulia, Emilia-Romagna, Tuscany, Umbria, Marche, Abruzzo, Molise, Basilicata and Puglia.
+- six of the nine lots of the last resort gas service, called "Fornitura di Ultima Istanza" (for customers involved in public services or without a supplier) for the period from 1 October 2021 30 September 2023 in Valle d'Aosta, Piedmont, Liguria, Trentino A.A., Veneto, Friuli-Venezia Giulia, Emilia-Romagna, Tuscany, Umbria, Marche, Lazio and Campania.
+In the previous tender, Hera Comm was awarded eight out of nine lots; - all nine lots of the last resort gas service, called "Default" (for customers in arrears), for the period 1 October 2021 - 30 September 2023 in Valle d'Aosta, Piedmont, Liguria, Lombardy, Trentino A.A., Veneto, Friuli-Venezia Giulia, Emilia-Romagna, Tuscany, Umbria, Marche, Abruzzo, Molise, Basilicata, Puglia, Lazio, Campania, Sicily and Calabria.
+In the previous tender, Hera Comm was awarded five out of nine lots; and - two of the 12 lots of the Consip GAS14 tender for supplying natural gas to public administrations in 2022, both in Lombardy (in 2021, Hera Comm was not awarded any lots).

-The table below sets forth information with respect to the Hera Group's EBITDA for the gas and district heating business for the year ended 31 December 2020 as compared to 31 December 2019.
+Adjusted Ebitda increased by €101.9 million, mainly due to higher sales and brokerage activities contributing for approximately €80.3 million.
+In addition, benefits were related to incentivised energy efficiency certificates and district heating.
+The table below sets forth information with respect to the Hera Group's Adjusted Ebitda for the gas and district heating business for the year ended 31 December 2022 as compared to 31 December 2021.